fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 ## Configuration Details

-- Environment variables for API keys
+- Environment variables for API keys are set in the n8n environment for secure storage.
-- Rate limits for URLscan.io and VirusTotal
+- Rate limits for URLscan.io and VirusTotal should be respected; set workflow delays if needed.
-- Slack bot token setup and required scopes (`chat:write`)
+- Slack bot token setup and required scopes (`chat:write`) must be configured in your Slack app settings.

 ---